What We Need

-Volunteers must have previous relevant experience as well as reasonable Spanish comprehension.
+Previous relevant experience as well as basic Spanish comprehension is recommended.
 We have roles which include:

 Making pedal powered machines using arc welding gear and heavy duty power tools, as well as mixing concrete, painting and finishing.